ssubashs/SpringApp/sprinapp-batch/README.md

 	- http://localhost:8080/batchadmin/
 	- webapp/styles has the styles to overwrite the default app setting.
 	- webapp\WEB-INF\web\layouts\html has the ftls to overwrite the admin UI.
+	- dependent spring admin source projects  spring-batch-admin-* and spring-batch-* should be build prior to this project build.

 3) batchapp
 	- jasper for downloading reports in pdf and excel
 	- thymeleaf templates for html report.